Winter Wellbeing Tips | 8 Ways to Improve Your Mental Wellbeing

 There’s nothing worse than feeling alone during the winter months, especially if you’re going through a bad time.
 Talking to someone or even engaging in an online quiz (are we still doing that?) will help to distract you.

 Seek help before the winter blues get too much

 If you feel that your mental wellbeing is slipping, know that you aren’t alone.
 We are all going to struggle more than ever this winter.
 Don’t be afraid to get some professional help.
 There are clinics and advice services all over the country that will help you get through these hard times and back on track.

 It may be that it's more than the current situation or the winter blues that is impacting your mood, and if that's the case, then your local GP can help.

 Music can have a powerful impact on our emotions.
 So, if you feel in a funk, throw on your favourite song and have a dance.
 If you have a favourite song or playlist that always puts you in a good mood, play it as many times as you like.
 And don’t forget that Christmas is starting early this year, and what is more cheerful than a good old Christmas song?

 Sunlight has a profound effect on happiness and mental state, so, be sure to soak up as much as you can this winter.
 If you can't get outside or the sun isn't shining, it may be worth investing in a SAD lightbox that will give you the UV rays you need in the warmth and safety of your home.

 The winter blues will affect us all in different ways, and with everything that's going on in the world, you may find it hitting you harder than usual.
-Remember always to be kind and to take care of yourself and take small steps that can have a huge impact on your wellbeing this winter.
+Remember to always be kind and to take care of yourself and take small steps that can have a huge impact on your wellbeing this winter.

 - HEALTH & WELLBEING